ArturCzopek/prediction-app/README.md

 ## Done - 1.1.2
 - [x] - FE - added ribbon in the match corner when typed is added by user

+## Done - 1.2.0
+- [x] - FE - added ribbon with information when match is today and there is no type
+- [x] - FE - added filter to today's matches only
+- [x] - BE - added mail service with notification about today's matches

 ## License